balokdecoy/password-generator/README.md

 If user selects a valid number but enters false for all of the password parameters, user is alerted to select at least one password element and text box displays the same message.

 Once the user successfully runs the program and is given a password, the password array is reset so the user can rerun the program with a fresh password array without having to refresh the page.
+This refresh can be seen in the console log at line 120 after running the program.

 [Acknowledgments]